-Over time, a high number of controls have evolved precisely to rein in this immortal tendency.
+Over time, an incredible number of controls have evolved precisely to rein in this immortal tendency.
 Why?
 Immortality seems like a nice state of affairs.
 However, with community living and division of labor in a multicellular creature, specialization must arise.
 Cooperation sets restraints on the whole.
 If some specialized regions divide much faster than others, then unbalance and disproportion ruin the whole.
 We know what cancer does.
 Controls must hold cells to a certain division schedule, a compromise between immortal trends and mortal needs.
-There are an astonishing number of pathways within a cell that keeps it in an 'undividing' state, and with luck and cellular repair skills, keeps it in a wellmaintained differentiated mature state, and hence, healthy tissues and organs.
-Sublethal poisons are sneaky poisons, because they tend to have a paradoxical tendency.
+There are an astonishing number of pathways within a cell that keeps it in an "undividing" state, and with luck and cellular repair skills, keeps it in a wellmaintained differentiated mature state, and hence, healthy tissues and organs.

+Sub-lethal poisons are sneaky poisons, because they tend to have a paradoxical tendency.
 They 'liberate' controls within the cell, precisely those controls that prevent a cell from running its own immortal show at the expense of the rest of the organism.
-When we feed cows growth hormones, we, the milk consumer cannot avoid their impact, because the cow does what its body knows what to do: send out secondary signals for cell division, including insulin-like growth factors within the secretions from its lactating glands, the nutritious milk.
+When we feed cows growth hormones, we, the milk customers cannot avoid their impact, because the cow does what its body knows what to do: send out secondary signals for cell division, including the secretions from its lactating glands, the nutritious milk.
 Growth equals cell divisions and more cells.
 Within specialized cells and tissues, such temptations may lead to disasters.
-Eons of selection for balancing of the needs of any one tissue compared to the needs of co-ordinated whole being means that organisms take out-of-control division very seriously.
+Evolutionarily speaking, organisms take out-of-control division very seriously.

-With 20 billion plus daily divisions within a human body, the possibility of some cell taking off and multiplying at a highly uncontrolled speed, to become a cancer, is always high risk.
-The immune system is primed to recognize 'bad ones' and scours the neighborhoods for cancerous cells.
-Such self-inspection has its bad consequences in inflammation and resulting pain.
-If environmental insults enhance growth signals, an immune system will work overtime and it can become ruthless.
-The over-involved immune cells eat, maim, kill, and torture their good neighbors in the search for the few malcreants.
-We know these congregate cellular responses as autoimmune diseases: Wear-and-tear of coronary artery disease.
-The dubious joys of arthritis, diabetes, lupus, and worse.
+With 20 billion plus daily divisions within a human body, the possibility of some cell taking off at high uncontrolled speed, to become a cancer, is a high risk.
+The immune system is primed to recognize 'bad ones' and scour the neighborhoods for cancerous cells.
+They have their inflammatory ways and they cause pain.
+If environmental insults enhance growth signals, an immune system will also work overtime and it is ruthless.
+The over-involved cells eat, maim, kill, and torture.
+We know the congregate cellular responses as autoimmune diseases.
+Wear-and-tear of coronary artery disease.iii The dubious joys of arthritis, diabetesiv, lupus, and worse.
 Autoimmune diseases such as diabetes and arthritis affect many millions of people.

-It goes almost without saying that the more sublethal body damage one exposes oneself to, the more cell divisions and repair there must be for biological maintenance.
-That, in turn, is accompanied by more cell damage and deaths, because some of those new creations will fail.
+It goes almost without saying that the more sublethal damage one exposes oneself to, the more cell repair (and cell suicide or programmed death) and divisions there must be.
+That, in turn, is accompanied by more cell damage and deaths, because some of those new creations failed.

-We can add "x" amount of poison to rat food and watch a rat keel over, but add sublethal levels and results can vary widely depending on the species, its environment and other exposures, and most certainly on the length of the study.
+We can add "x" amount of poison to rat food and watch a rat keel over, but add sub-lethal levels and results can vary widely depending on the species, its environment and other exposures, and most certainly on the length of the study.
 With time, statistics, and the advent of cell and molecular biology, these questions have become easier to answer.
-We are now in the strange position of knowing exactly how sublethal poisons affect cell behavior and communication, but still cannot pinpoint how these effects translate into a long-term impact on a human being, a multicellular organism where not all life stages are created equal.
+We are now in the strange position of knowing exactly how sub-lethal poisons affect cell behavior and communication, but still cannot pinpoint how these effects translate into a long-term impact on a human being, a multicellular organism where not all life stages are created equal.
 Fetuses are a lot more vulnerable than middle-aged men, and older people are resistant in some ways and vulnerable in others.